 Where to eat around the Empire State Building

-If heights make you hungry and you like to know where to eat beforehand, there are a few restaurants near the Empire State Building that you'll want to try.
-You can, for example, head to Koreatown and try Turntable Chicken Jazz or BCD Tofu House where you'll find vegetarian options.
+If the heights make you hungry and you like to know where to eat beforehand, there are a few restaurants near the Empire State Building that you'll want to try.
+You can, for example, go to Koreatown and try Turntable Chicken Jazz or BCD Tofu House where you'll find vegetarian options.

-Visit the Empire State with kids
+Visit the Empire State Building with kids

 Practical information on how to climb the Empire State Building